-January 5, 1999: Apple introduces its revised Power Mac G3 minitower, often nicknamed the “Blue and White G3” or “Smurf Tower” to separate it from the earlier beige model.
+January 5, 1999: Apple introduces its revised Power Mac G3 minitower, nicknamed the “Blue and White G3” or “Smurf Tower” to separate it from the earlier beige model.

 The first new Power Mac since the colorful plastic iMac G3 shipped, the pro-level machine borrows the same transparent color scheme.
 Unfortunately, it doesn’t hang around too long.

-Important, but short-lived
+Power Mac G3: Important, but short-lived

-When the iMac arrived, however, Steve Jobs and Jony Ive were keen to update the Power Mac to match Apple’s new design language (which could also be seen in the iBook laptop).
+When the iMac arrived, however, Steve Jobs and Jony Ive were keen to update the Power Mac to match Apple’s new design language (which also could be seen in the iBook laptop).
 Apple also wanted to keep its pro line up to date with the latest available hardware.
 At the Macworld event where Jobs revealed the new Power Mac G3, he also announced five new iMac colors.

 Design-wise, the Power Mac G3 boasted a few nifty features.
 The right side of the case was a hinged door with a recessed latch, providing easy access to components.
 You could open the case with the computer running, although changing components would require switching the machine off.
 Apple code-named the design “Yosemite” (a name later recycled for the 2014 version of macOS), while the project was also known as “El Capitan” (again, a name Apple revisited) and “Gossamer II.”